Food sensitivities, intolerances and allergies: identifying triggers and healing your gut

 Are food allergies autoimmune?

-There is some emerging evidence of a link of untreated food reactions triggering autoimmune conditions in individuals that are susceptible or have a genetic predisposition.
+There is some emerging evidence that untreated food reactions may increase the risk of developing autoimmune conditions in people with a genetic predisposition.

 Can food allergies cause behaviour problems?